MSK-Scripts/msk_enginetoggle/README.md

  FiveM Script - Vehicle Engine Toggle On/Off

 ## Description
-With Key "M" you can toggle your vehicle Engine on or off
+With Key "M" you can toggle your vehicle Engine on or off.
+The engine keeps running if you leave the vehicle without turning the engine off

-Activate Notifications in config.lua to true if you want.
-If both set to false then Default ESX Notification is active.

 If you set Config.VehicleKeyChain to true then only the Owner of the Vehicle or someone with a Key can start the Engine!